-Protect Your Eyes with Eye Exams
+Protect Your Eyes with Adult Eye Exams

 Eye exams are an essential component of overall wellness.
 During a comprehensive eye exam, your doctor will assess much more than your visual acuity.
 He or she will test for common eye diseases, assess how your eyes work together and evaluate the health of your retina, optic nerve and retinal blood vessels.

-Comprehensive eye exams actually offer an accurate indication of your overall health because ophthalmologists are often the first healthcare professionals to detect chronic conditions such as hypertension and diabetes.
+Comprehensive adult eye exams actually offer an accurate indication of your overall health because ophthalmologists are often the first healthcare professionals to detect chronic conditions such as hypertension and diabetes.

 When Should You Book an Eye Exam?